 On most keyboards that come with Windows laptops, there's a key near the bottom left-hand corner that's labeled with a Windows logo.
 It's usually interspersed with the Ctrl, Alt, or Function keys.
 If you're like many people, you might have wondered: "What's the point of this button?
 I never use it!"
-Well, dear user, wonder no more...prepare to learn about the most useful button on your keyboard.
+Well, dear user, wonder no more...prepare to meet the most useful button on your keyboard.
 Follow along with the tricks below and try them out as we go.
-Throughout this article, you'll see "Do Nows" in orange type, which are quick exercises to practice all the different ways you can use the Windows key.
+Throughout this article, you'll see "Do Nows" in orange type, which are quick exercises to practice some of the different ways you can use the Windows key.
 All of my examples will be using Windows 10, but most of the tips below will work with Windows 7 or 8.

 The Start Menu